doeabla/Class_ML_Customer_Churn_Analysis/README.md

 # Customer Churn Analysis for Telecommunication Company
 This is a machine learning binary classification project for Telcos.
-In this project, We would be analysing Zanzibar telecommunication customer datasets with the aim of increasing profit / revenue margin by improving on their customer retention strategies.
+In this project, We will be analysing Zanzibar telecommunication customer datasets with the aim of increasing profit / revenue margin by improving on their customer retention strategies.
 We will be using machine learning classification models to perform churn analysis on their customers.
 The CRISP-DM Framework would be the main guide to this project.

 ## Libraries to install